GatorEducator/GatorMiner/docs/frequency-analysis/frequency-analysis.md

-Frequency analysis can be used to count letters, but in our case, we are counting the frequency of meaningful words and phrases and filtering out stopwords.
+Frequency analysis is used, in our case, within GatorMiner because we are counting the frequency of meaningful words and phrases and filtering out stopwords.
-It is a useful study within the field of computer science.
-This is due to its function because it is being capable of outputting the frequency of letters or groups of letters in a ciphertext.
+It is a useful study within the field of computer science due to its capability in outputting the frequency of letters or groups of letters in a ciphertext.

-Frequency analysis is a study that can be found within our GatorMinor.
-A GatorMinor user can use frequency analysis by inputting the path_to_file for each markdown assignment he/she would like to run studies on.
-Then an user can run a a frequency analysis study on chose markdown assignments.
+GatorMiner uses frequency analysis by taking in the directory path of a collection of markdown files.
+The user can then run a frequency analysis study on the chosen markdown assignments.